 I stand around 5 feet 11 inches and top the scales (to my chagrin) at about 240 pounds, yet I take on the dimensions of an insect when compared to this monumental tree.
 The large cavity in the base of the trunk next to the out-of-breath photographer has enough space for a dozen people to fit inside.

 Ohio forester and big tree expert Brian Riley has compared these two majestic trees in an article, “Tree Talk with Brian Riley”, published in the Fall, 2010 issue of The Ohio Woodland Journal.
 The American Sycamore in Wayne County is several hundred years old, and Riley estimates that the Delaware County Eastern Cottonwood is 150-200 years in age.
 One of these two giants is without question the largest living thing in the Buckeye State.

 As a photographer, I found the American Sycamore to be much more challenging to photograph.
 The Eastern Cottonwood is very accessible and makes a great image from virtually any viewpoint around its huge, almost symmetrical, trunk.
 The sprawling multiple trunks of the American Sycamore are hard to photograph from any angle.
 Sycamore foliage is not very attractive, but the light gray and white trunks and upper branches contrast well with a blue sky in winter.

 The American Sycamore stands near a creek in a privately owned woodland south of Jeromesville, near the intersection of SR 30 and SR 89.
-The owner does not object to people visiting the tree, and public trips to view the giant sycamore are arranged from time to time during the year by local organizations in the Jeromesville area.
-If you would like to visit the tree, send me an email and I will provide additional information and directions.
+Public trips to view the giant sycamore are arranged from time to time during the year by local organizations in the Jeromesville area.